-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the termination of leave replacement teacher assistants as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the termination of leave replacement teacher assistants as follows":

 Name Grade/Subject School Dates Ferrara, Nicole Special Education Grundy 4/13/18